-Not only should an owner know how many people he’s going to be carrying, he needs to know what his passengers want to do when they’re on board.
+Not only should owners know how many people they are going to be carrying, but they also need to know what their passengers want to do when they’re on board.
 If maximum numbers are the priority, get as much seating space as possible.
 If the family is made up of teenage girls who like to sunbathe, get a boat like the Regency 220 LE3 that has aft-facing chaise-style lounges.
 Got some kids who like to fish?
 Get a fishing package that has two fighting chairs up front.

 What grade of captain’s chair is required?
 They vary wildly from the basic to the super luxurious.